 As mentioned before, we’ll also be trying to look at things from a new perspective.
 For instance, we might look at co-op and multiplayer gaming differently than most people do (ie: the benefits of couch co-op for couples or for people who don’t want to spend the money on XBox Live and a second system); we might look at relationships within the Avengers that don’t get much attention because they aren’t romantic in nature, or at what it’s like to not be “the geekiest” of people in a world (or office, or convention, etc.) full of geeks and nerds; that’s not to say there won’t be tons of content from the perspective of the “everyday geek” or even from that of the extremely geeky.

-Speaking of Team Nerdy Minds, we have a pretty excellent team so far (Read up on them in the Nerdy Minds category), but we are still taking on new writers and other forms of content creators.
+Speaking of Team Nerdy Minds, we have a pretty excellent team so far, but we are still taking on new writers and other forms of content creators.
 The stone of geekdom is multifaceted, and we want to leave no facet unloved.
 So if you have something to offer… offer it to us!

 We’re ready to get started!
 Are you?
 If so, make your way to the Contact Nerdy Minds page, and let us know what’s on your nerdy mind!
 Better yet, come chat with us on Facebook and Twitter, and we’ll make a point of responding and/or taking note so we can give you more of the things for which you are nerdiest!

 Oh, and we’re brand new today, so if you see any issues, please let us know!